-Elusive two-hour marathon barrier remains unbroken
+Elusive 2-hour marathon barrier remains unbroken

 - Official marathon world record of 2:02:57 was set in 2014

-Kipchoge, 32, the 2016 Olympic champion and the 2016 winner of the London Marathon ran with fellow world-class runners Lelisa Desisa of Ethiopia and Zersany Tadese from Eritrea in Nike's "Breaking2" project aimed at covering the 26.2 miles (42.2km) of a marathon in under two hours.
-Guided by a platoon of pacing runners, the three started together but in the end it was Kipchoge who came closest to the goal.
+Kipchoge, 32, joined fellow world-class runners Lelisa Desisa of Ethiopia and Zersenay Tadese of Eritrea in Nike's Breaking2 project, an attempt to cover the 26.2 miles (42.2 kilometers) of a marathon in under two hours.
+Guided by a platoon of pacing runners, the three started together, but Kipchoge -- the 2016 Olympic champion and the 2016 London Marathon winner -- came closest in the end.

-The attempt was accomplished at the Monza Formula 1 racetrack near Milan, Italy -- a site specifically chosen because it was built for speed.
-The effort came 63 years to the day since Roger Bannister became the first person to ever run a sub-4-minute mile.
+The marathon was held at the Monza Formula 1 racetrack near Milan, Italy, a site chosen because it was built for speed.
+The effort came 63 years to the day since Roger Bannister became the first person to run a mile in under four minutes.

-Sports giant Nike in 2014 launched its "Breaking2" project, and Saturday's result culminated hours and hours of research, design and planning -- all devoted to maximizing human potential over the marathon.
+Nike launched its Breaking2 project in 2014, with Saturday's result culminating hours and hours of research, design and planning -- all devoted to maximizing human potential over the marathon.

-"We believe that once a sub-two-hour marathon is done, the records will fall at traditional marathons after that," Brad Wilkins, the director of NXT Generation Research in the Nike Sport Research Lab, told CNN ahead of the race.
+"We believe that once a sub-two-hour marathon is done, the records will fall at traditional marathons after that," Brad Wilkins, director of NXT Generation Research in the Nike Sport Research Lab, told CNN ahead of the race.
 "People will run faster and faster, similar to when Roger Bannister broke the four-minute mile."

 It's difficult to understate the record pace recorded Saturday.
 A sub-two-hour marathon would involve running at a pace of 4:34 per mile -- seven seconds quicker than the current record of 2:02:57 set by Kenya's Dennis Kimetto at the 2014 Berlin Marathon.

 But whether Saturday's result will count officially is up for debate.
-All marathon records need to be officially ratified by the IAAF, the International Governing Body for Athletics.
-The IAAF told CNN it would not be able to judge whether Nike's attempt will count as an official time until it has taken place.
+All marathon records need to be officially ratified by the International Association of Athletics Federations, the world governing body for athletics.
+The IAAF told CNN beforehand it would not be able to judge whether Nike's attempt would count as an official time until it had taken place.

-David Bedford, a former British distance runner from the 1970s who held the 10,000-meter world record, has cast doubt over the "Breaking2" project.
+David Bedford, a former British distance runner from the 1970s who held the 10,000-meter world record, has cast doubt over the Breaking2 project.

-The race was run on Monza's fixed 2.4km (1.49-mile) looped track -- the location of the fastest lap in the history of Formula One.
-It doesn't compare to events like the London and Boston marathons where runners compete against thousands of others, jockeying for position and having to endure tough hills.
+The race was run on Monza's fixed 2.4-kilometer (1.49-mile) looped track -- the location of the fastest lap in the history of Formula One.
+It doesn't compare with events such as the London and Boston marathons where runners compete against thousands of others, jockeying for position and having to endure tough hills.

 "My own view is that it will be very interesting to see what happens," Bedford told CNN before the race.
 "But I think we may have to take the result with a pinch of salt.